-McSally says a superior officer raped her when in Air Force
+McSally says in Senate hearing she was raped in Air Force

 “The criminal actions reported today by Senator McSally violate every part of what it means to be an Airman,” she said in a statement.
 “And we stand behind her and all victims of sexual assault.
 We are steadfast in our commitment to eliminate this reprehensible behavior and breach of trust in our ranks.”

-In an interview with “CBS This Morning,” McSally said she considered the prevalence of sexual assault and abuse in the military to be a national security threat.
+In an interview with “CBS This Morning,” broadcast on Thursday, McSally said she considered the prevalence of sexual assault and abuse in the military to be a national security threat.
 But she said people shouldn’t think the problem comes from having women in the military.

+McSally told CBS it was difficult to disclose her experience in a public hearing.

+“It brings back the very real memories and the realities of it all,” she said, “but I’m glad I did.”

 In her remarks at the Senate hearing, McSally did not go into much detail.
 She did not say whether her assaults happened at the academy or during active duty.
 She didn’t name any names.
-She focused on the need for accountability at the commander level and down, and the improvements she’s already seen in the system.
+She focused on the need for accountability at the commander level and down and the improvements she’s already seen in the system.

-McSally stayed silent for years.
-But later, as she watched the military grapple with how to handle sexual assaults, she felt like she should speak out.
+McSally watched for years as the military grappled with how to handle sexual assaults.

-“I was horrified at how my attempt to share generally my experiences was handled,” she said.
-She almost left the Air Force after 18 years.

-McSally’s revelation comes not long after Sen. Joni Ernst , R-Iowa, detailed her own abuse and assault, and at a time of increased awareness over the problem of harassment and assault in the armed forces and the larger #MeToo movement that roiled Hollywood and major corporations.
+McSally’s revelation comes not long after Sen. Joni Ernst , R-Iowa, detailed her own abuse and assault and at a time of increased awareness of harassment and assault in the armed forces and with the larger #MeToo movement that roiled Hollywood and major corporations.

-Reports of sexual assaults across the military jumped nearly 10 percent in 2017 — a year that also saw an online nude-photo sharing scandal rock the Defense Department.
+Reports of sexual assaults across the military jumped nearly 10 percent in 2017, a year that also saw an online nude-photo sharing scandal rock the Defense Department.
 Reporting for 2018 is not yet available.
-Reports of sexual assaults were also up at the military academies, most at West Point .
+Reports of sexual assaults also were up at the military academies, most at West Point .

-McSally said she shares in the disgust of the failures of the military system and many commanders who haven’t addressed the problems of sexual misconduct.
+McSally said she shares in the disgust of the failures of the military system and many commanders who haven’t addressed sexual misconduct.
 She said the public must demand that higher-ranking officials be part of the solution, setting the tone for their officers.

-“We have come a long way to stop military sexual assault, but we still have a long way to go,” the senator said.
-“It took many years and too many lives ruined.”

 Defense officials have argued that an increase in reported assaults reflects a greater willingness to report attacks, rather than indicating assaults are rising.
 Sexual assaults are a highly underreported crime, both in the military and across society.
 Greater reporting, they argue, shows there is more confidence in the reporting system and greater comfort with the support for victims.